jonasof/cpanel-dns-updater/README.md

 [Descrição em português](LEIAME.md)

 This scripts updates the IP of the client subdomain with a server running cPanel.
-So you can use a cPanel site to provider a dns service like no-ip, providing a full replacement.
+So you can use your cPanel site to provide a replacement to a dynamic dns service like "noip.com".

 Example: imagine that you own one website with cPanel, in the domain
 <mydomain.com>, and you want to point one subdomain to some network like your